-Previously, foreigners could purchase land only in the name of a legal entity and were not allowed to own a property.
+European Union citizens can purchase properties in Bulgaria, including land.
+Before January 2012 foreigners could purchase land only in the name of a legal entity and were not allowed to own a property.

 Analysis of Bulgaria Residential Property Market »

 Doctor´s Garden, Ivan Vazov, Iztok and Lozenets are among the most sought after addresses in the centre.
 Embassies, museums and universities are located here.
 These areas also have many parks and green spaces, making them popular with expats.